 We are interested in rules that satisfy a set of desirable properties.
 First, efficiency.
 A rule is efficient if it always selects Pareto optimal allocations.
 Efficiency guarantees that in solving the rationing problem (either positive or negative) no amount of the good is wasted.
 Second, consistency.
 A rule is consistent if the proposed shares at a given problem coincide with the shares that the rule would propose at any smaller problem obtained after that a subset of agents, agreeing with the amounts the rule has assigned to them, leave the society taking with them their already assigned shares.
 Consistency guarantees that, in order to follow the rule's prescription at the reduced problem, the remaining agents do not have to reallocate their shares.
 Third, individual rationality from equal division.
 Suppose that we assign to each agent his smallest acceptable share.
 The rest is divided as equally as possible under the condition that no agent receives more than his largest acceptable share.
 A rule satisfies this property by choosing a Pareto improvement from the previous allocation.
 Individual rationality from equal division embeds to the rule a minimal egalitarian principal only broken for two reasons.
 First, to keep binding the restrictions derived from the requirement that agents have to receive acceptable shares and second, to admit Pareto improvements from this egalitarian allocation.
-In contrast with the division problem when all shares are acceptable, we show that when agents' participation is voluntary the fundamental properties of efficiency, anonymity and strategy-proofness are incompatible.
-In particular, strategy-proofness and efficiency together makes the rule too stringent since efficiency requires it to be sensitive to agents' participation intervals but then it would respond too much to agents' preferences, becoming easily manipulable.
+In contrast with the division problem when all shares are acceptable, we show that when agents' participation is voluntary the fundamental properties of strategy-proofness, efficiency, anonymity and one-sided resource-monotonicity are incompatible.
+Specifically, there is no rule satisfying strategy-proofness.
+Besides, efficiency is also incompatible with either anonymity or one-sided resourcemonotonicity.
+In Sect.
+3.2 we give formal proofs of these incompatibilities.
 We proceed by leaving aside incentive issues and by focusing on the class of efficient and consistent rules that are individually rational from equal division.